RossM97/odin-recipes/README.md

     2. An index file was created for websites homepage. (index.html)

-    3. A directory containg a single recipe page has been created.
+    3. A directory containg a multiple recipe pages has been made.
+These include images, ordered lists, and unordered lists.

+    4. The recipe pages have been linked to the index page.